KNITTING FOR THE JOY OF IT!

 WITH CHANTAL TAYLOR

-This course works perfectly for beginners, but Chantelle welcomes experienced knitters as well!
-She will show the beginner knitters the skills they need to master with techniques such as: casting on, knit, purl and binding off.
-And students will also look at different types of yarn, tools of knitting, decoding a pattern, and work our way through casting on to weaving in the ends.
+This course works perfectly for beginners, but I definitely welcome experienced knitters as well!
+I will show the beginner knitters they skills they need to master with techniques such as: casting on, knit, purl and binding off.
+And we will also look at different types of yarn, tools of knitting, decoding a pattern, and work our way through casting on to weaving in the ends.
 By the end of the course you will have all you need to begin your first independent project!

 Knitters will need yarn and needles:

 I will be talking about yarn and needles and how both can affect your projects.
 I will be bringing different kinds of yarn, wool, cashmere, cotton, acrylic, bulky, worsted, etc. I want to talk about some of the tools you will eventually need (different kinds of needles, stitch markers, blocking mats, a swift and winder).
 And I will go over how to read a pattern, a chart, yarn ball band and common knitting terms.